CadijaEmbalo/Cadijaembalo/README.md

 # Hi there 👋I’m Cadija
-I’m a Liverpool‑based aspiring Data Analyst with a strong interest in data cleaning, reporting, and digital problem‑solving.
+Aspiring Data Analyst with a strong interest in data cleaning, reporting, and digital problem‑solving.

-I hold a degree in Social Work and I’m currently completing a Level 3 Data Technician Bootcamp with LeepGroup, where I’m developing practical skills in Power BI, SQL, Excel, and data handling.
+---

-### 📊 Aspiring Data Analyst | Turning Raw Data Into Insights
+# Welcome to my GitHub profile!

-Welcome to my GitHub profile!
 I turn data into meaningful insights using Excel, Power BI, Tableau, MySQL, Python, and Azure.

 Below is my tech stack with **working icons** 👇